dianaonutu/Megatron-LM-Snellius-venv/README.md

 ### Option 2: Run Tests and Debug on a Single GPU
 This option is meant for quickly testing your setup and code or debugging issues on a single GPU.

-Ensure required modules are loaded.
-Allocate a single GPU:
+Ensure required modules are loaded (see [Environment Setup](#environment-setup)).
+Allocate a single GPU and activate virtual environment:
 ```
 salloc -p gpu_h100 --gpus-per-node 1 -t 1:00:00
 source megatron-venv/bin/activate